 I also picked up a 4D Vision Anatomy Model for the closing of each section of the unit.
 We have the cat for the end of the pet portion, the horse for the end of the farm portion, and the giraffe for the end of the zoo portion.
 I also order the introductory dissection kit from Home Science Tools that we will complete at the very end of the unit as a final exam type of thing if you will.

 I am a huge advocate for play and no unit study would be complete without it.
 Imaginative or pretend play has so many amazing benefits that if I can include if I do.
-I used this Vet Clinic Dramatic Play printable set to transform our homeschool room into her very own Veterinarian Office.
+I used the veterinarian printables from our Pretend Play Pack Bundle to transform our homeschool room into her very own Veterinarian Office.
 Some of her favorite things are the light panel with real animal x-rays, her lab coat and stethoscope so she can dress the part, and the cash register to check her clients out.
-I also had Mulberry Toes custom make a veterinarian loose parts kit for her to play with during reading aloud (you can use the code THEWALDOCKWAY for 10% off of your own).

 The books we will be reading aloud include So You Want to Work with Animals, You Be the Vet Series, and Vet Volunteer Series.
 I will also be reading aloud Who Was Jacques Cousteau, Who Was Jane Goodall, and Who Was Steve Irwin and having her complete this activity.
 The books we will be reading together (shared reading) include Pet Vet Series and Amy Wild, Animal Talker.
 The books she will be reading independently (to me) include Dr. Kitty Cat Series and Usborne Animal Beginners Series.